18F/handbook/_pages/welcome-to-TTS/classes/gsa-internal-tools.md

 ## Meeting Space

 <a href="https://meet.gsa.gov/">Meeting Space</a> is the service you'll use to create your own conference call line, as opposed to our usual video calls in <a href="https://meet.google.com/">Google Hangouts Meet</a>.
 Hangouts Meet allow up to 99 participants plus a host: Meeting Space is usually only needed if you'll go beyond that number or your participants can't use Hangouts Meet.
-Here&rsquo;s how to create a Meeting Space call line:
+Here's how to create a Meeting Space call line:

 1. Log in.
 Click `My Profile → My Audio Profiles`.
 2. On the left hand side click `Intercall Audio Profile` to select it.